Sadriddin Ayni: Biography

 In the early 1920s, Ayni helped to propagate the Russian Revolution in Uzbekistan and Tajikistan.
-In 1934, he attended the Soviet Congress of Writers as the Tajik representative.
+In 1934, he attended the first Soviet Congress of Writers as the Tajik representative.
 By purporting national identity in his writings, he was able to escape the Soviet censors that quieted many intellectuals in Central Asia.
-Ayni survived the Soviet Purges, and even outlived Stalin by one year.
 He was member of the Supreme Soviet of Tajikistan for 20 years, was awarded the Order of Lenin three times, and was the first president of the Academy of Sciences of Tajik SSR.
 After 1992, his writing helped to bind together a sense of Tajik nationalism that survived the collapse of the Soviet Union.

 Ayni gave indigenous Tajik literature in Tajikistan a boost in 1927 by writing Dokhunda, the first Tajikistani novel in the Tajik language.
 In 1934 and 1935, leading Russian director Lev Kuleshov worked for two years in Tajikistan at a movie based on Dokhunda but the project was regarded with suspicion by the authorities as possibly exciting Tajik nationalism, and stopped.
 No footage survives.
 Ayni's four-volume Yoddoshtho (Memoirs), completed 1949-54 are famous and widely read.
 In 1956, Tajik director Boris (Besion) Kimyagarov (1920–1979) was finally able to get approval for a movie version of Dokhunda.

 Ayni's early poems were about love and nature, but after the national awakening in Tajikistan, his subject matter shifted to the dawn of the new age and the working class.
 His writings often criticized the Amir of Bukhara.
 Two well-known are The Slave and The Bukhara Executioners.

+Prior to the opening of the tomb of Timur, he was warned by a group of elderly men about the tomb being cursed, but ignored the warning as a legend created to deter grave robbers.
+Shortly after the tomb was opened, Hitler invaded the Soviet Union.

-Ayni died in Dushanbe, the capital of Tajikistan, where a mausoleum stands in his honor.
+Ayni died in Dushanbe on 15 July 1954.
+There is a mausoleum in his honor where he is buried.